Tom-Quirk/prog_black_coursework_2/learning_log.md

 Entry 3:

+• What you have done (to learn your skill and contribute to your project)?

 - Week 4: The Neural Network Model, including:

   - Hidden layers and how every layer inputs a vector of numbers and applies a bunch of logistic regressions to it, then computes another vector of numbers that are passed from layer to layer, culminating in a final layer where you get the prediction of the neural network.